pyrocko/pyrocko/doc/tutorials/trace_handling.rst

 Create a trace object from scratch
 ----------------------------------

-Creates two seismological trace objects with :py:func:`pyrocko.trace.Trace` and fill it with noise (:func:`numpy.random.random` ) and save it with :py:func:`pyrocko.io.save` in to a single file with different channels for the two traces and one file with both traces in one channel.
+Creates two seismological trace objects with :func:`~pyrocko.trace.Trace` and fill it with noise (:func:`numpy.random.random`) and save it with :func:`~pyrocko.io.save` in to a single file with different channels for the two traces and one file with both traces in one channel.

 For each traceobject the name of the station is defined, the channel, the sampling rate (0.5s) and the onset of the trace is given with tmin.

 ::

     from pyrocko import trace, util, io